Florida Microplastic Awareness Project: Multimedia & Outreach Materials

 EPA has a series of webinars about microplastics (early 2017) under its Trash Free Waters program.
 You can find links to the webinars here

-PowerPoint presentation (43 MB).
+Microplastics PowerPoint Presentation (47 MB).
 Microplastics: What's the BIG Deal? (previously Microplastics: the sources might surprise you.)
 Originally given by Maia McGuire at the Florida and National Marine Science Educators' Association meetings in 2015, this presentation is updated every few months (or as new research results emerge).
-The presentation was last updated in June 2021.
+The presentation was last updated in February 2023.
 Be sure to read through the notes section for each slide--there are several links and citations contained there.
 To download the presentation, right click on the link and "save as..."

 The Nurdles' Quest for Ocean Domination.
 This 5-minute Ted-Ed video is suitable for a wide range of audiences.